 The other significant input assumptions are the percentages of sales growth that are offset by demand-side reductions.
 Because the primary sales data in the model is constructed around an inclining 3 block rate design, the reductions in sales can be, and are, separately allocated to each block.
 For this case study, 50% of the growth in Block 3 is assumed to be avoided through demand-side reductions.
-For Block 2, 25% of the growth is assumed to be avoided.
+For Block 2, 25% of the growth is assumed to be avoided, and for Block 1, 5% of the growth is avoided.